Wendyv510/twin_tiers_cinderella/README.md

 # README Twin Tiers Cinderella

-This is for coaches to sign up teams and members.
+This is for coaches to register teams and players.

 This README would normally document whatever steps are necessary to get the application up and running.